onigoetz/imagecache/README.md

 with plugins like [retina.js](http://retinajs.com/) the page will automatically try urls with __@2x__ at the end.

-so when a normal image's url is `/images/cache/200x200/koala.jpg` it will resolve to : `preset = 200x200` and `file = koala.jpg`.
+so when a normal image's url is `/images/cache/200x200/koala.jpg` it will resolve to the original file `koala.jpg`.

-But if you call the url `/images/cache/200x200/koala@2x.jpg` it will resolve to : `preset = 200x200@2x` and `file = koala.jpg`.
+But if you call the url `/images/cache/200x200/koala@2x.jpg` it will also resolve to the file `koala.jpg`.

-Now the interesting thing happens : if the preset exists, it is applied.
-If it doesn't, it will take the `200x200` preset and double all it's values.
+This will take the `200x200` preset and double all it's values, so if you crop your images to 200x200 pixels, it will now be a 400x400 pixels image.

-so if in the preset `200x200` you crop your images to 200x200 pixels, it will now be a 400x400 pixels image.
+And it will save it back to `images/cache/200x200/koala@2x.jpg` so the webserver will be able to serve it on next visit.